rackerlabs/docs-aws/docs/aws-accounts/transferring-existing-aws-accounts.rst

     authorization to assign your AWS account to Rackspace)
   * Authorized Signatory Email Address

-After we receive your request, we create a ticket for you with instructions that your team must carry out to prepare the AWS account for transition to Rackspace support.
+After receiving your request, we create a ticket for you with instructions that your team must carry out to prepare the AWS account for the transition to Rackspace support.

 After your team completes the instructions in the ticket, Rackspace sends a request to AWS to review and approve the account assumption